-Late-Night STEM Tutoring - FSU Libraries Learning District offers drop-in chemistry, math, and physics tutoring for all students.
-It's open from 8:00pm until midnight, Sunday through Thursday, in Strozier Library and online.
+Late-Night STEM Tutoring - FSU Libraries' Learning District offers drop-in chemistry, math, and physics tutoring for all students.
+It's open from 8:00pm until midnight, Sunday through Wednesday, on the first floor of Strozier Library across from Starbucks.
 For more information, visit https://lib.fsu.edu/tutoring.